 This wide-reaching documentary spans continents and centuries in its exploration of the (possibly dwindling) meaning of the tea in high-tech, fast-paced cultures that are increasingly prone to buying mass-market foods and drinks.
-I only wish it had been made a few years later so it could have covered the current trend toward tea consumption in American tech sectors!
+We only wish it had been made a few years later so it could have covered the current trend toward tea consumption in American tech sectors!

 The Renaissance of Tea

-This in-depth and authoritative DVD from Teance was shot in China, Taiwan and the U.S. It covers Chinese and Taiwanese tea processing techniques to an unprecedented level and includes interviews with tea authorities, such as James Norwood Pratt and Winnie Yu of Teance.
+This in-depth and authoritative DVD from Teance was shot in China, Taiwan, and the U.S. It covers Chinese and Taiwanese tea processing techniques to an unprecedented level and includes interviews with tea authorities, such as James Norwood Pratt and Winnie Yu of Teance.
 Unlike other tea DVDs, it includes abundant information on tea preparation methods and techniques.